DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 ## Filter Rules

 The `RequestHook` [constructor](constructor.md) receives an array of [filter rules](constructor.md#select-requests-to-be-handled-by-the-hook) as the first parameter to determine which requests the hook handles.
-It handles all requests if no rules are passed.
+The hook processes all requests if no rules are passed.

 ```js
 class MyHook extends RequestHook {